 MacCleaner Pro’s app uninstaller is what can help you out there.
-This feature in the app finds all of the apps that you’ve installed on your Mac, and then it lets you choose and delete the apps that you no longer need.
+This feature in the app finds all of the apps you’ve installed on your Mac, and then it lets you choose and delete the apps that you no longer need.

 This program ensures that all of the data associated with your app is also gone when the app itself is removed.
 Here’s how you use this feature:

 - Launch MacCleaner Pro and click on Uninstall applications in the left sidebar.

 - Select Launch App Cleaner at the bottom on the right pane.

-- Choose the app that you want to uninstall from the list, and then click on Uninstall on the right pane.
+- Choose the app you want to uninstall from the list, and then click on Uninstall on the right pane.